-This simple hand sewn felt pencil case is a way of celebrating the publication of my book Sew Together Grow Together which features 20 hand-sewing projects you can make together with your kids…this particular project is something new…so it’s not in the book…but it does throw light on the whole aim of the book which is to give parents, especially those who aren’t sewers, creative but really easy projects to sew with their kids.
+This easy to sew pencil case is a way of celebrating the publication of my book Sew Together Grow Together which features 20 hand sewing projects you can make together with your kids…this particular project is something new…so it’s not in the book…but it does throw light on the whole aim of the book which is to give parents, especially those who aren’t sewers, creative but really easy projects to hand sew with their kids.

 Two 12″ X 12″ squares of felt in different colours

 Needle (I like to use embroidery size 9 or 10)